Tips On Getting Rid Of Mealybugs In Soil

 In large numbers, mealybugs can kill off a heavily infested plant and can spread across your home or garden to other healthy hosts.

-Mealy bugs use every part of your plant for their home and living needs.
-While the warm, wet potting mix is perfecting for harboring their eggs, the leaves and stems make for a tasty treat.
+Mealybugs use every part of your plant for their home and living needs.
+While the warm, wet potting mix is perfect for harboring their eggs, the leaves and stems make for a tasty treat.

-Since these bugs are prone to infesting your plant fast and thoroughly, it’s vital to take action as soon as you are aware of their presence.
+Since these bugs are prone to infesting your plant quickly and thoroughly, it’s vital to take action as soon as you know their presence.

 How To Control Mealy Bugs In Potting Soil?

 There are a few ways to control mealybug pests to save your plant.
-In small numbers, natural remedies can work well at controlling infestations.
-Larger numbers of root mealybugs may need chemical solutions.
+Natural remedies can work well in small numbers to control infestations.
+Chemical solutions may be needed for larger numbers of root mealybugs.

 The best way to control a mealybug infestation is to move the infected plant away from all your other plants to stop the spread.